the-programmers-hangout/HotBot/hotbotsetup.md

 4. Run "java -jar \<targetJar\>.jar" on the jar with hotbot's dependencies.
 	- This may look something like "java -jar target/hotbot-6.0.2-jar-with-dependencies.jar"

-As an alternative, you can run Hotbot by opening the project in Intellij IDEA and clicking the green arrow directly left of the main function's definition in MainApp.kt (you may not see this if you're in Power Saving Mode)
+As an alternative, you can run Hotbot by opening the project in IntelliJ IDEA and clicking the green arrow directly left of the main function's definition in MainApp.kt (you may not see this if you're in Power Saving Mode)

 Thanks for contributing to Hotbot!